 I’m sure the beauty hauls and posed pictures driving luxury cars will continue, but I’m hoping that Instagram becomes a place of reality, rather than solely aspiration.
 Giving people a behind-the-scenes look at your life, brand and customers will become part of every good digital content strategy.

 The value of “home”

 There’s no doubting that Covid-19 has taught everyone just how important family and friends are.
 Not being able to see and touch your loved ones is hard, and those first hugs are going to be the best feeling in the world.
 It’s unlikely that we’ll all forget how we felt missing birthdays and Sunday lunches together right now, so home and family will definitely remain a priority for people.
-This means that consumers will want products and services to provide experiences for them and their loved ones; offering something that will enhance their lives.
+A top bit of PR advice from me; this means that consumers will want products and services to provide experiences for them and their loved ones, offering something that will enhance their lives.

 A positive part of lockdown is the ability to exercise a bit of work/life balance (yes, I can hear the home-working-home-schooling parents scream at me), but the lack of commute and need to switch off and spend time with those you’re living with does mean that we’re packing work into the right amount of hours and actually – on the whole – enjoying a bit more time together.
 Adapting your messaging to better understand how people are using their time now, and also once we’re out the other side, will stand you in good stead.

 Anyone else loving getting to know their neighbours on the new WhatsApp group?
 In a society that was torn apart by cultural differences, busy lives and, dare I say it, Brexit meant that we just weren’t getting to know one another.
 Then Coronavirus came along and changed all that…